Radford Army Ammunition Plant - DRAFT Solicitation #2

 Contract Details

-- Security Clearance: A SECRET Facility Security Clearance is required prior to contract award.
+- Security Clearance: A SECRET Facility Security Clearance is required prior to the operational start for the operating contractor/Joint Venture.

 - Registration: Offerors must have an active registration in SAM.gov.